joe-editor/joe/docs/man.md

   %dm month
   %dY year
   %Ename%  value of environment variable
-  %Tname%  value of option (ON or OFF for boolean options)
+  %Tname%  value of option (ON or OFF for Boolean options)
 ~~~~~

 These formatting escape sequences may also be given: